andre-maree/JZipAppendBlob/README.md

 stringBuilder.Append(',');
 ```

-After the StringBuilder is populated, the JSON data can be zipped and streamed up or down like this:
+After the StringBuilder is populated, the JSON data can be compressed/uncompressed and streamed up/down like this:

 ```cs
 // stream up